Queensland Business Leaders Hall of Fame Governing Committee

 Helen Gregory is a historian specialising in Queensland’s history and cultural heritage.
 She has written many books and historical backgrounds for major museum exhibitions and curated an exhibition on nineteenth century floods for the State Library of Queensland.
 Helen is a former Chairman of the Queensland Heritage Council and was an Adjunct Professor in the Department of History at the University of Queensland.

-Brett is a Partner of Jones Day and leading their new Brisbane office.
-He formally served as the Chairman of Partners at McCullough Robertson, specialising in capital raising, takeovers, mergers and acquisitions.
-Brett has extensive Boardroom experience and is currently a director of ASX listed companies ERM Power Limited and Trinity Limited.
-He has been involved in agribusiness all his life and has interests in beef, olives, winery and vineyards (Clovely Estate) in the South Burnett.
+Brett is a lawyer with the global law firm Jones Day specialising in corporate governance, capital raising, takeovers, mergers and acquisitions.
+Brett has extensive Boardroom experience and is currently a director of Apollo Tourism & Leisure Limited.
+He has been involved in agribusiness all his life and has interests in tourism, beef, olives, winery and vineyards (Clovely Estate) in the South Burnett.

 Emeritus Professor Peter Little AM